Corionis/ELS/artifacts/document/command-line.md

 * -F | --log-overwrite [file] : Log file, in overwrite mode

-* -h | --hint-delete : Delete hints that are all "Seen"
+* -k | --keys [file] : ELS Hint keys file.
+See also -h | --hint-delete

+* -K | --keys-only [file] : ELS Hint keys file.
+Hints processing only, skip main munge process.
+Useful for executing hints locally.

 * -l | --library [libraryname] : Library to process, if not specified process all libraries.
-Applies to publisher-side only.
+This option may be specified more than once

+* -L | --exclude option : Library to exclude.
 This option may be specified more than once

 * -m | --mismatches [file] : Mismatches list of differences output text file